Not a coffee lover? Read on to discover some of the best tea houses in Chiang Mai, Northern Thailand!

-Honestly, starting to look for tea houses here in Chiang Mai was a bit challenging.
-As we were told, Thai people do not drink tea that much, although they grow it.
+Honestly, starting to look for tea houses in Chiang Mai might a bit challenging.
+Thai people do not drink tea that much, although they grow it.
 Then, considering this, to open a tea house for the westerners, who, accordingly to massive amount of cafés in the old city, prefer coffee and sandwiches, is basically a bit of a mad decision for potential businessmen.

 Siam Seladon Raming

 An elegant and bright place with a small shop of traditional ceramic in the front part and a nice garden in the backyard, with French chansons floating in the air.
 It’s more a place perfect for a European breakfast than for Asian tea.

 The tea list contained just a few choices without specifying which kinds of tea they were.
 Although the staff was very kind, they couldn’t tell us more about the tea we asked for.
 The taste of white and jasmine tea we ordered was mild and delicate, though.

 Planning your trip to Thailand?
 Check out our detailed posts!

 - Where to Stay in Chiang Mai: The Best Hotels and Neighborhoods